bmartinezcalvo/wikipedia-article-template/README.md

 ## Features

 ### Read Mode
+- Wikipedia header with search functionality
 - Article layout with text content and infobox
 - Table of Contents sidebar on the left and Tools panel on the right (Vector22)
 - Minerva (mobile skin) layout with accordion sections and related content
 - Skin switcher in the header (Vector22 / Minerva)
 - Responsive behavior (sidebar panels collapse at breakpoint-tablet from 1119px screens)
-- Wikipedia header with search functionality

 ### Edit Mode
-- Editor toolbar with options (desktop)
-- Minerva edit toolbar (mobile-optimized)
 - Loading overlay with ProgressBar on mode switch
+- Editor toolbar with options
-- Editable article content with automatic change detection and undo
+- Editable article content with automatic change detection

 ## Tech Stack